animocabrands/ethereum-contracts-nft_staking/README.md

 _Staking_ is the mechanism by-which an NFT is transferred to the `NftStaking` staking contract, to be held for a period of time, in exchange for a claimable ERC20-based token payout (rewards).
 While staked, the staking contract maintains ownership of the NFT on behalf of the original owner until such time as that owner decides to withdraw, or _unstake_, the NFT from the staking contract.
 The unstaked NFT is then transferred back to the original owner.

 Upon the initial stake of an NFT to the staking contract, the NFT will be "frozen" for a fixed duration (as specified by the `freezeDurationInCycles_` constructor argument) before being allowed to be unstaked from the staking contract.
-The minimum freeze duration is defined as two (2) cycles.

 Before any staker can stake or unstake their NFTs from the staking contract, all outstanding claimable rewards must first be claimed.